 Sauce: (Makes 1½ cups)

-½ cup fruit juice (pineapple juice works best — use reserved juice from canned
+½ cup fruit juice (pineapple juice works best — use reserved juice from canned pineapple if using; mango juice or nectar is good, too)

 2½ tablespoons arrowroot or cornstarch